Fiddle Leaf Fig plants (Ficus lyrata) are known for their large, glossy leaves that make a bold statement in any room.

 Or you can invest in a humidifier, which will help to keep the air around your plant moist.

-Fiddle Leaf Fig leaves will droop if the plant is not getting enough sunlight.
+Fiddle Leaf Fig leaves will droop if the plant is not receiving adequate sunlight.

-While the plant can survive in low light conditions, it will not thrive and eventually die.
+Although the plant can endure low-light conditions, it will not flourish and may eventually perish.

-They prefer bright indirect light but can also tolerate some direct sun.
+Fiddle Leaf Figs prefer bright indirect light but can also tolerate some direct sunlight.

 Generally, Fiddle Leaf Figs (Ficus lyrata) prefer bright, indirect sunlight.